 My Experience Living According to the Moon Cycles

-While speaking with Gallagher for advice, she said people who are unable to rest tend to struggle with the quieter energies at the start of the lunar cycle.
+While speaking to Gallagher for advice, she said people who are unable to rest tend to struggle with the quieter energies at the start of the lunar cycle.
 They have to learn to "be" and not always "do."
 On a personal level, this resonated with me as someone who hates nothing more than a quiet weekend.
-As I reluctantly eased my social schedule and dialed back extra commitments around work, I found myself gradually becoming more comfortable with that introspective and restful energy.
-I even became drawn to switch up my yoga practice, favoring gentler routines.
+As I reluctantly eased my social schedule and dialled back extra commitments around work, I found myself gradually becoming more comfortable with that introspective and restful energy.
+I even became drawn to switch up my yoga practice, favouring gentler routines.

 Working the different lunar energies into my lifestyle made it easier to chart the steps I was taking towards fulfilling my intentions set at the new moon.
 The phases became akin to small milestones or checkpoints, encouraging me to keep going.
 Usually, my sense of how fast time is moving hits when the seasons change, rather than with every full moon.

 Gallagher told me that "when you become aware of the moon, it helps you deal with things very differently - not only in yourself but with everybody else around you."
 With this in mind, I was both more awake to how things are in a constant state of flux and accepting of that reality, too.
 Things changing unexpectedly still had their shock factor, but I was able to recover quicker.
 Getting into this mindset long-term is bound to prove helpful, if even just for remaining grounded.
 On a practical level, I used the energy of the Virgo new moon to declutter my living space as one of my intentions was to let go of the physical things that weren't serving a purpose anymore - a task I'd been ignoring for months.
 If using the moon phases is tempting but feels too complex, first focus on setting intentions at the new moon and releasing around the full moon.